 Extra consideration must be taken when traveling outside the United States with technology.
 Concerns range from basic theft of belongings to targeting of data used by academics.
 It is important to prepare properly, and use appropriate safeguards while traveling.
-Travel to friendly countries, such as those in Western Europe may not require all of these safeguards, while travel to US embargoed countries (Cuba, Iran, Syria, Sudan and North Korea) or countries with active espionage programs (including China and Russia) require additional caution.
+Travel to friendly countries, such as those in Western Europe may not require all of these safeguards, while travel to US sanctioned countries will require additional caution.

 Before You Leave